 If you really want to make your blog reader-friendly, then you need to know which reader you want to attract.
 Because you’re writing for their benefit, not yours.

 My blog was originally just a place where I discussed books I was reading or places that I’d been.
 And back in 2009 that was fine.
 Fewer writers had blogs back then so there was less internet ‘noise’ to cut through.

 Then I committed the usual sin of fiction writers and started writing blog posts about writing.
 Sure, it was good to share what I’d learned with others.
 And if I’d had a blog about creative writing as a practice, that would have been ideal content.

-But my blog was supposed to advertise my writing to other readers.
+But my blog was supposed to advertise my writing to readers.

-Some of the writers who came to my blog enjoyed my writing.
-But I wanted to attract readers who would enjoy my books.
+Some of the writers who came to my blog for the writing advice enjoyed my books.
+But I wanted to attract readers who would go on to check out my books.

 So I came up with a target audience.
 What would they be interested in reading about?
-What would make them click through to my blog?
+What would make them click through to my blog and then my books?

 2) Create content readers actually wanted to read

 I started asking readers what they’d like to know more about.
 If I posted a link on Twitter, or Facebook, I’d always include a CTA about topics they were interested in.